Joel Obi joins Turkish side Alanyaspor from Chievo | Goal.com

 Joel Obi has joined Turkish Super Lig’s Alanyaspor on loan from Italian Serie A side Chievo Verona.

-The 27-year-old had spent his entire career in Spain prior to his departure to the Bahcesehir Okulları Stadium outfit.
+The 27-year-old had spent his entire career in Italy prior to his departure to the Bahcesehir Okulları Stadium outfit.

 The midfielder was promoted to the senior team of Inter Milan in 2010 after impressing in the youth set-up.